8 Key Steps to Better Blood Pressure Control

 - Manage your weight.
 Carrying extra pounds forces your heart to work harder, raising your blood pressure and heightening your risk of heart attack, heart failure, and stroke.
 Losing just a few pounds can help.
 Get there by eating smaller portions and burning more calories through exercise.

 - Relax.
 When you’re stressed, your body releases hormones that cause your heart to beat faster and your blood vessels to narrow—the “fight or flight” response.
 Occasional stress is OK, but chronic tension damages your cardiovascular system.
-Exercise, meditation, deep breathing, and talking to a counselor all can lower the temperature.
+Sleeping at least seven hours a night, exercise, meditation, deep breathing, and talking to a counselor all can lower the temperature.

 The lifestyle choices you make every day impact your blood pressure and your health.
 Even if you can’t follow all these steps, do as much as you can.
 Every little bit helps lighten the load.